simscape/Microgrid-Simscape/README.md

 ![](Images/TechnoEconomicAnalysis.png)

-## Setup
+## 🚀Setup
 * Clone and add the repository to the MATLAB&reg; path.
 * Open MicrogridDesignWithSimscape.prj.
 * In the toolstrip, use the project shortcut buttons to open the example.
-* This example requires MATLAB R2025a or later.
+* This example requires MATLAB R2025b or later.

 Copyright 2022-2026 The MathWorks, Inc.